-Students prepare for entry-level jobs in renewable energy by learning how environmental forces such as the wind and sun are used to reduce consumption of fossil fuels and other limited natural resources.
-Associate degree programs teach everything from the electrical construction of photovoltaic systems, to the mechanical workings of wave-driven turbines.
-These 2-year programs require students to possess a high school diploma.
-Courses in physics are helpful.
+Students in this program learn how environmental forces such as the wind and sun are used to reduce consumption of fossil fuels and other limited natural resources.
+Associate's degree programs teach everything from the electrical construction of photovoltaic systems to the mechanical workings of wave-driven turbines.

 Students interested in renewable energy technology learn how to perform cost-to-benefit analyses, evaluate potential locations for system installations and repair existing systems.
 Coursework may include:

 The BLS states that renewable energy is among the top-growing segments of the electric power industry.
 Students in bachelor's degree tracks learn to design, install and repair green energy systems with residential and industrial applications.
 Programs teach how to generate heat using ground-sources, store power from wind currents and charge electrical devices using photovoltaic cells.
 Students also learn to grow and develop biofuels, as well as to create technological applications utilizing naturally reoccurring forces such as wind power, sunlight, water currents and geothermal energy.
 Fields of study include:

 - Energy management

 - Fluid mechanics